Complete with hyperlinks and endnotes

 Some of this story is silly when given the perspective of time.
 For instance, Rick Pitino sold pasta to basketball-crazy fans and flipped the bird to those same fans years later (not to mention fights at the morning bus stop).
 A lot of this speaks to me about the dangers of tunnel vision.
 Rick Pitino’s coaching influence is easy to identify because of his wins, the successes of his assistant coaches, as well as the widespread imitation of Pitino’s methods.
 Rick Pitino loves to compete.
 In my 20s, I saw him and his staff at a bar or two in Louisville betting west coast horse races and playing liars poker with dollar bills between horse races.
 The marriages between Pitino’s competitive tunnel vision with two different rabid basketball fanbases produced wins and excitement.

-This tunnel vision also has kept Pitino letting any dust settle on his body of work.
+This tunnel vision also has prevented Pitino from letting any dust settle on his body of work.
 Pitino passionately attacks stories about his involvement in scandals, vows to never be interviewed again, only to give more interviews.
 He publicly states he wants to coach again and then publicly laments not being hired less than 12-months after being fired.
 Some coaches might bide their time and hope for a program to take a chance on them.
 Rick Pitino coaches pressure defense.
 He competes at all times.
 He is not going to hang back.
 The problem is that public opinion and moral outrage cannot be reversed with a few steals and made threes.